NinoBacaoco/Capstone1/README.md

   - HTML/CSS: For structuring and styling the application interface.
   - Thymeleaf: For dynamic server-side rendering of web pages.
-  - Bootstrap 4.0: For responsive design and styled components, particularly in table layouts.
+  - Bootstrap 4.0.0: For responsive design and styled components, particularly in table layouts.
-  - JavaScript/jQuery: For client-side interactivity and data manipulation.
+  - JavaScript/jQuery 3.6.4: For client-side interactivity and data manipulation.

 - **Backend:**
-  - Spring Boot: For creating the RESTful API and managing the application server.
+  - Spring Boot 3.2.6: For creating the RESTful API and managing the application server.
   - PostgreSQL: As the relational database for persistent data storage.
-  - Java: For business logic implementation and application workflows.
+  - Java 17: For business logic implementation and application workflows.

 ## Project Structure